ashvardanian/StringZilla/README.md

 ## Contributing 👾

-Please check out the [contributing guide](https://github.com/ashvardanian/StringZilla/blob/main/CONTRIBUTING.md) for more details on how to setup the development environment and contribute to this project.
+Please check out the [contributing guide](https://github.com/ashvardanian/StringZilla/blob/main/CONTRIBUTING.md) for more details on how to set up the development environment and contribute to this project.
 If you like this project, you may also enjoy [USearch][usearch], [UCall][ucall], [UForm][uform], and [SimSIMD][simsimd]. 🤗

 [usearch]: https://github.com/unum-cloud/usearch